 Childcare businesses are often referred to as mommy jobs.
 However, this is not the case.
 A lot of work is involved in being a successful childcare provider, especially if you want to make a profit.

 While you may be able to get by working only part-time, you will need to devote around 20 hours a week to childcare.
-This may sound like a lot, but most childcare providers say this is a good chunk of time.
+This may sound like a lot, but most childcare providers say this is a long time.

 Some childcare businesses allow you to make a full-time living but usually require you to work at least 40 hours per week.